dimitrovs/comp598/README.md

 ##Data

+The training set consists of 50 000 labelled examples.

+The test set consists of 20 000 unlabelled examples, whose category must be predicted.

 The dataset is based on the classic MNIST dataset, with each image modified using the following transformations:
 - Embossing of the digt.
 - Rotation (by a random angle, sampled from [0, 360deg].